Shaping The Future Of Technology With AI Everywhere Take Center Stage At The 13Th Big CIO Show

-(MENAFN- ACN NewsWire) Shaping the Future of Technology with AI Everywhere Take Center Stage at the 13th Big CIO Show

-BENGALURU, INDIA, May 10, 2024 - (ACN Newswire) - The 13th edition of the Big CIO Show, held April 16, 2024, an event by Trescon in Bengaluru in collaboration with Intel as the Innovation Partner, brought together industry leaders, innovators, and C-level executives who shared their knowledge and experience on the transformative power of AI.
+(MENAFN- Zex PR Wire) Bengaluru, India, 12th May 2024, ZEX PR WIRE , The 13th edition of the Big CIO Show, an event by Trescon in Bengaluru in collaboration with Intel as the Innovation Partner, brought together industry leaders, innovators, and C-level executives who shared their knowledge and experience on the transformative power of AI.
 The event divulged insights and actionable strategies in AI to help enterprises stay ahead in the rapidly changing tech landscape.

 In an era where technological advancements are integral to staying competitive, Intel unlocked possibilities with silicon, software, and services, bringing AI Everywhere.
 Intel's unmatched portfolio of AI products to enable customers' AI solutions everywhere reinforced the importance of AI in shaping the future of technology and showcased how businesses can benefit and accelerate in the intelligence era.